ag-sanjjeev/messenger-design-1/README.md

 ## Help

-Any help, just find this readme file
+Any help, just find this readme file or raise an issue.

 ## Authors